Visitation at Montana State Prison now requires you to schedule visits through CenturyLink

 Once approved to visit, family and friends can create an account with CenturyLink to allow them to schedule visits in person or using video visitation where available.
 The website to register with CenturyLink is www.icsolutions.com.
 Please see the Visitation Brochure for more information on registration.
 The Customer Care phone number for CenturyLink is 1–888–646–9437.

-Visitations will be scheduled through the current phone service provider, CenturyLink.
-There is no cost to family and friends to register and schedule visits.
+Visitation will be scheduled through the current phone service provider, CenturyLink.
+There is no cost to family and friends to register and schedule in person visits.
 Family and friends will be able to schedule visits up to 30 days in advance; but must reserve within seven days of the scheduled visit.
-Family and friends will be able to reserve a two-hour slot each week.
-If there are any unreserved slots available, family and friends can call Montana State Prison and additional slots will be filled on a first call basis.
-Special visitation requests will still be accommodated when feasible.
+Family and friends will be able to reserve a two–hour slot each week.

 Who may visit

 Approval process – Family and friends who wish to visit an inmate must first complete a visiting questionnaire and be added to the inmate’s approved visitor list.

 - The visiting form must be filled out completely and accurately.

 - Applicants 18 years and older must submit separate questionnaires.

 - Children less than 18 years of age must be included on the same questionnaire as their parent applicant or court-appointed legal guardian.
 The applicant must answer all questions for each person on the questionnaire.
 Once approved, the inmate’s children may visit if they are accompanied by any adult family member on the inmate’s visiting list.

 - Mail completed forms to:

 Deer Lodge, MT 59722